shubh34/react-kin-tournament/README.md

 ## Requirement
 - `Tabs`
-    - `Highlighted active tab component`
+    - `Highlight active tab component`
-    -  `switchagle and shoe content of active tab`
+    -  `Switchable and shows content of active tab`
 - `Leaderboard`
-    - `Diplayed in tab form with headers pos, score and prize`
+    - `Diplay in tab form with headers pos, score and prize`
-    - `Display top three players and the current user postion and if user is not a part display top 4`
+    - `Display top three players and the current user postion (if user is not a part display top four)`
     - `User details will be highlighted`
-    - `show points to reach to next available prize, hide when user at top position`
+    - `Show points to reach to next available prize, hide when user at top position`
 - `Prizes`
-     - `Diplayed in tab form with headers Positions, Prize`
+     - `Diplay in tab form with headers Positions, Prize`
 - `Caching`
-    - `Api Response is cached for 3 mins. no api is called for next 3 mins after api call`
+    - `The data fetched from API is cached fro 3 mins.
+No additional Api is called even the page is refreshed during this time`

 ## Assumptions
-- `Leaderboard :  when user positon is not in the prize range show 0.00 in prize column for the user row`
+- `Leaderboard : When user's positon is not in the prize range show 0.00 in prize column for the user row`
-- `when user is in top prize range hide next available prize points`
+- `When user is in top prize range hide next available prize points`